doctorfree/nvim-lazyman/README.md

 where `<nvimdir>` is the argument provided to `-N` above.

-For example, to install and initialize the LazyVim based Neovim configuration hosted at <https://github.com/appelgriebsch/Nv> and place it in `~/.config/nvim-Nv`, execute the command:
+For example, to install and initialize the Lazy based Neovim configuration hosted at <https://github.com/appelgriebsch/Nv> and place it in `~/.config/nvim-Nv`, execute the command: